CodelemeGames/Denoting-Unknown-Variables-As-Temporary-Values/README.md

 f(2) = 2^2 * 5 <br>
 f(2) = 20 <br>

-Thank you for your time and consideration
+Thank you for your time and consideration.